Updated on: 2/5/2019

 A lawyer knows that evidence can fade fast.
 And the other people involved in the accident will hire lawyers to protect their interests.
 You should have someone on your side looking out for well-being.

 If you have been involved in an accident involving multiple commercial vehicles, contact Davis Law Group.
 Our attorneys can assess your situation, and we can advise you on any steps you need to take to protect your legal rights.
-To speak with a Washington state trucking injury lawyer about your case, call (206) 727-4000 today for your free case evaluation.
+To speak with a Washington state trucking accident lawyer about your case, call (206) 727-4000 today for your free case evaluation.

 Our Seattle-based law firm handles cases across Washington.